Skip to main content

 5.8.2 Any aspect of a complaint that is governed by other legislation (e.g. employment law) will be dealt with through the appropriate procedure.
 The customer will be advised of this.

-5.8.3 Complaints concerning governance will be investigated and dealt with by the Deputy Chief Executive as Company Secretary.
+5.8.3 Complaints concerning governance will be investigated and dealt with by the Corporate Director, Central Services.

-5.8.4 Any legal proceedings (such as injunctions, demotions, evictions and court actions) will not be dealt with under this policy.
+5.8.4 Any legal proceedings (such as injunctions, demotions, evictions, disrepair and court actions) will not be dealt with under this policy.
 Any complaints that involve legal proceedings will not be handled under this policy.

 5.8.6 Complaints regarding Anti-Social Behaviour (ASB) will be dealt with under the Anti-Social Behaviour Policy unless there is dissatisfaction with the delivery of the service.